 In the preoperational stage, a child builds on object permanence and continues to develop abstract ways of thinking.
 This includes developing sophisticated language skills and using words and behaviors to represent objects or events that they experienced in the past.

-The child displays five key behaviors during this period:
+The child displays

 - Imitation.
 This is where a child can mimic someone’s behavior even when the person they are imitating is no longer in front of them.